dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: **course**, **question**, **quiz**, **user**
 - *Is used by*: -

 *This module, like **discussion** implements an engagement functionality and has no incoming uses-dependency.
-Please refer to the **Rationale's section 3.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section 3.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">user</span>
 - *Uses*: **auth**
 - *Is used by*: **discussion**, **questionsubmission**, **quiz**, **tournament**

 *This module, like **question**, has a lot of incoming *uses* dependencies.
-Please refer to the **Rationale's section 2.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section 2.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">permission</span>~
 - *Uses*: -